 Having an effective stack size in poker is less about how much you have than what you do with it.
 Smaller stacks tend to limit the moves you can make and compel you to play cautiously, while larger stacks expand your gameplay options and allow for riskier plays.

 Having more chips to work with certainly makes it easier to control the outcome of any given round.
 You can be aggressive and force passive players to fold early, but there’s always the chance of bold plays backfiring.

 On the other hand, smaller stacks may reduce your playmaking potential, forcing you to play every hand as if it were your last.
 Because mistakes are far more costly, you should only bet on hands that have a high chance of winning.

-Whichever poker strategy you decide to use, the key is to remember that the same restrictions limit your opponents.
+Whichever poker strategy you decide to employ, the key is to remember that the same restrictions limit your opponents.
 If other players have smaller stacks than you, there’s less of a chance that they may pull off elaborate plays.
 Similarly, a small stack player who goes all-in is enough to make you consider folding, even if you have a deep stack and a fairly strong hand.

-Tips for stack growth
+Tips for Stack Growth

 There are no guaranteed outcomes in poker.
-Still, by using implied odds and stack size, you’re improving your chances of walking away as the winner.
+Still, by using implied odds and stack size, you’re improving your chances of walking away the winner.
 Always play your hand relative to the rest of the table and avoid unnecessary risks when you have a shorter stack.